 French President, valery Giscard d'Estaing arrived in Madrid, the Spanish Capital, on Wednesday (28 June) on a four-day official visit.

-French President, valery Giscard d'Estaing arrived in Madrid, the Spanish Capital, on Wednesday (28 June) on a four-day official visit.
+Background: French President, valery Giscard d'Estaing arrived in Madrid, the Spanish Capital, on Wednesday (28 June) on a four-day official visit.
 Strict security measures have been taken to protect him during his stay, which is the first visit by a French head of state since 1906.